intel-unesp-mcp/infieri2019-session1/README.md

 components in a system.
 The system software component of the Xeon Phi™ coprocessor, known as the Intel Many Integrated Core (MIC) Platform Software Stack (MPSS), provides this functionality.
-When installing coprocessors for use in an Intel Xeon processor platform for the first time, an early step that needs to be done is to download, install, and launch the latest version of Intel MPSS.
+When installing coprocessors for use in an Intel Xeon® processor platform for the first time, an early step that needs to be done is to download, install, and launch the latest version of Intel MPSS.